 Please find more information about terminology and identification in the Transgender section of GLAAD's Media Reference Guide.

 For specific information about reporting on transgender victims of crime, see GLAAD's resource, Doubly Victimized: Reporting on Transgender Victims of Crime.

 International Transgender Day of Remembrance:

 For more organizations and resources, please see our Transgender Resources page.

 Reports on Hate Violence and Discrimination

-Injustice at Every Turn: A Report of the National Transgender Discrimination Survey (National Gay and Lesbian Task Force and the National Center for Transgender Equality)
+Injustice at Every Turn: A Report of the National Transgender Discrimination Survey (National LGBTQ Task Force and the National Center for Transgender Equality)